R-A9/Bookhub/README.md

 # Future plans

+** UPDATE: **

+The Azure instance used to host Bookhub's frontend has been taken down due to lack of funds needed for proper hosting.
+It will be brought back up when the project is nearing the backend development phase.

-Bookhub's frontend is currently hosted on a B2ats Microsoft Azure virtual instance.
-However, come the day that it has become a full-fledged system, comes also plans for fast operation.
+> ~~Bookhub's frontend is currently hosted on a B2ats Microsoft Azure virtual instance.~~ However, come the day that it has become a full-fledged system, comes also plans for fast operation.

 The plans are:
 + Use another B2ats instance solely for database operation
 + Upgrade to higher-spec instance, or local hosting
 + Use React.js for code reusability
 + PHP for backend?